Guide

 • Escalating when policy validation cannot be deterministically confirmed

-Because no test suite, no matter how broad, captures the full entropy of human input.
+Evaluation protects you before deployment.
+Runtime filtering protects you after deployment.
+It acts as a safety net for the unknown unknowns, because no test suite, no matter how broad, captures the full entropy of human input.

 Evaluation shows you where your agent fails.
 A Context Graph addresses why it fails.

 Agents today typically reason over a mixture of prompts, retrieved documents, tool outputs, and raw JSON.
 The model is then expected to infer structure from text and find relations between each element.
+This approach is fragile because production decisions depend on relationships, constraints, and state transitions.
+They should not depend on how well the model interprets a paragraph.

 A Context Graph makes those relationships explicit, surfaces inconsistencies, highlights incoherent data, and reveals missing context to avoid letting a model guess between contradictory facts.
+This is fundamentally different from RAG-based approaches, which retrieve documents but do not encode applicability.

 Start by identifying the core entities your agent interacts with.